gatling/gatling/src/docs/content/reference/script/protocols/http/protocol/index.md

 #### `enableHttp2`

-HTTP/2 experimental support can be enabled with the `.enableHttp2` option.
+HTTP/2 support can be enabled with the `.enableHttp2` option.

-Note that you'll either need your injectors to run with Java 9+, or make sure that `gatling.http.ahc.useOpenSsl` wasn't turned to `false` in Gatling configuration.

 {{< include-code "enableHttp2" >}}